AC101 Paul G. Allen Center for Computer Science and Engineering

 Additional (1-5 credits) CSE electives to being total CSE electives to 39 credits

 Minimum 2.0 grade for any course applied to the major, Natural World, or Written and Oral Communications requirements.
-Transfer students must earn a minimum of 24 graded credits toward the major at the UW
+Transfer students must earn a minimum of 24 graded credits toward the major through the UW.

 Free Electives (21-25 credits)